ANZPRA Satellite - March 26th 2021 - Register now!

 ANZPRA ECR Award

-***Please note the closing date for this award will be in late 2020 to mitigate for Covid travel bans and difficulties planning collaborative exchanges at this time, further details will be announced at the ANZPRA Online Satellite in October, and posted online at the same time.***
+***Please note this award is on hold due to Covid travel bans and difficulties planning collaborative exchanges at this time, further details will be announced when such activities become possible again.***

 The ANZPRA ECR Award is aimed at enabling our younger members to visit other laboratories to foster collaborations and learn new techniques.
 Awards are valued at up to $1000AU, and open to ANZPRA members who are within 5 years of obtaining their PhD (or highest degree).